-Medina Community Band will present their fourth concert the 2022 summer season, a celebration of 163 years (since 1859) of presenting community concerts in Medina, on Friday, June 24th, 2022, at 8:30p - Medina's Uptown Park Square Gazebo.
+Medina Community Band will present their fourth concert the 2022 summer season, a celebration of 163 years (since 1859) of presenting community concerts in Medina, on Friday, June 24th, 2022, at 8:30p - celebrating Flag Day in Medina's Uptown Park Square Gazebo.
 Concerts will continue every Friday through Friday, July 29th.
 A special July 4th concert is planned.
 All concerts will begin at 8:30p.